BugGlitchy64/ServerKit/README.md

 ### Open Source (and being Libre)
 Being open source benefits the users, everyone can submit bugs, check code, or even pull request to make the bot work better.
 I believe in trust!

 ### Free, forever
 No patreon bs.

 ### Other features
 * Slash Command Support
 * Moderation commands
 * Music commands
 * Fun commands

+## Roadmap
+- More fun features (View memes and create memes)
+- Welcomer features
+- More moderation features (Logging, etc.)

 ## Support

 Join the Support server on [Discord](https://discord.gg/CqRkKpZR), or if the bug impacts all users, submit a issue here.

 ## Self-hosting (or using the bot's code in general)

 You can only self-host this bot if you want to test your changes.
 As per the license requires, PLEASE DON'T TAKE THE BOT'S CODE AS YOUR OWN.

-## Roadmap
-- More fun features (View memes and create memes)
-- Welcomer features
-- More moderation features (Logging, etc.)

 ## Contributing

 I am ABSOLUTELY open to any contributions, please make sure you state what changed.

+## Project status

+Project is in progress and allow everyone to use and test.

+## Inspiration

+Thanks to all major Discord bots out there to make me develop this bot!
+Specially those bots that it's festures are locked by paywalls.

 ## License
 Up until version 0.3.5.1, it is in [GPL license](https://www.gnu.org/licenses/gpl-3.0.html), after 0.3.5.1, it will be switched to [AGPL License](https://www.gnu.org/licenses/agpl-3.0.html) since Discord Bots counts as server software (duh.)